 Considered one of the most carbon-intensive products, steel is a key element in many industries.
 Construction, infrastructure, ship building, vehicle manufacturing – you name it.

 Obviously, the production of steel is a major contributor to climate change and it adds to the total carbon footprint.
-The act of recycling alone helps to conserve natural resources, such as iron ore.
+The act of recycling alone helps to conserve natural resources.
+Recycling steel is considered one of the best sustainable construction materials.
 It also helps to reduce pollution, as it avoids the need to extract and process raw materials.
 An article from The Bartlett UCL reported back in 2021 that recycled steel could save over 80% of greenhouse gas emissions.

 Read more: Environmental Product Declarations – Everything You Need to Know